asfe0001/IoT-GoodMorning/Group_Weather/README.md

 # IoT-GoodMorning: Subproject Weather

 ## Goals of the Subproject
--vProvide and publish live weather data.
+- provide and publish live weather data.

 ## Steps
--vget current weather data using an API (https://openweathermap.org/)
+- get current weather data using an API (https://openweathermap.org/)
 - filter relevant data
 - publish data for others to use